What Happens When a Case Goes to Trial?

 Once the case is further along in the discovery process, the defendant may also file what is known as a motion for summary judgment.
 A motion for summary judgment will be granted if the defendant can show that you, as the plaintiff, cannot prove some element of your claim.
 Typically, in a personal injury lawsuit, a plaintiff must have evidence to support each element of his or her claim.
 A negligence claim, for example, consists of the following three elements: 1) a wrongful or negligent act or omission on the defendant’s part, 2) a duty owed to the plaintiff by the defendant not to commit that wrongful or negligent act, and 3) a harm to the plaintiff caused by that negligent or wrongful act or omission.
 If you do not have sufficient evidence to support each and every one of the above elements, then summary judgment could be granted against you and your claim will be permanently denied.

 That being said, legal claims are often resolved before trial through a negotiated settlement process.
 When this happens, the plaintiff agrees not to pursue any further legal action in exchange for a payment from the defendant or insurance company.
 In many instances, both parties may agree to mediate the case prior to the case going to trial.
-In a mediation, both parties present evidence that supports their claims while a neutral party—the mediator—tries to get the two sides try to agree on a settlement amount.
+In a mediation, both parties present evidence that supports their claims while a neutral party—the mediator—tries to get the two sides to try to agree on a settlement amount.
 If the parties do not agree, the case often then proceeds to trial.

 When Your Case Goes To Trial

 What does going to trial mean, exactly?
-If you are involved in a personal injury case, a trial provides the opportunity for the plaintiff to argue his or her case so that the judge or jury can examine the evidence, decide what really happened and rule on whether to find the defendant liable or responsible for the plaintiff’s injuries.
+If you are involved in a personal injury case, for example, a trial provides the opportunity for the plaintiff to argue his or her case so that the judge or jury can examine the evidence, decide what really happened and rule on whether to find the defendant liable or responsible for the plaintiff’s injuries.

-Typically, a personal injury trial consists of choosing a jury, opening statements by the lawyers for each side, witness testimony and cross-examination, closing arguments by each side, jury instructions given by the court and deliberation—that is consideration of all the facts and the law that applies—by the jurors.
+Typically, a personal injury trial consists of choosing a jury, opening statements by the lawyers for each side, witness testimony and cross-examination, closing arguments by each side, jury instructions given by the court, and deliberation—that is consideration of all the facts and the law that applies—by the jurors.
 Once the jurors have made their decision, a verdict will be issued by the court.

 After jury selection, each side has a chance to make its case in opening statements.
 The witness testimony and cross-examination stage is the main part of the trial.
 The plaintiff works to convince the jury that the defendant is liable for the damages or harm caused to the plaintiff.
 Witnesses and experts are called to testify, in which they take an oath to be truthful and answer questions asked by each side’s attorneys.